RSIP-Vision/medio/README.md

 The affine of an image is a transformation between the index space of the array to the physical 3d space.
 The Affine class is a subclass of numpy.ndarray with some special properties (attributes): `spacing`, `origin` and `direction` which can be accessed and set.
-The method `index2coord` maps the indices to the physical space.
+The method `index2coord` maps the indices to the physical space, `clone` clones the affine.

 This class includes also some static methods for affine construction from its components (spacing, origin and direction) and also the inverse methods for getting the spacing, origin and direction matrix from a general affine matrix.